Flagship · Free · 17 chapters

 How long is it?

-30 to 40 pages, organised by lifecycle stage rather than legal topic.
-Designed to be read in two hours, then kept as a reference.
+Seventeen chapters plus two appendices — around 30 pages, organised by lifecycle stage (incorporation through exit) rather than legal topic.
+Written to be read once, then kept as a reference.
 Statute pinpoints throughout for verification.

 Is this current?